canonical/mir/doc/building_source_for_android.md

         $ make

 N.B.
-The script in mir's top level directory, 'cross-compile-android.sh' provides a scripting example of how to cross compile and run
+The script in mir's top level directory, 'cross-compile-android.sh' provides a scripting example of how to cross compile